7 for Serious Spring Reading

 Betty DeRamus, former Detroit News columnist, has "Freedom by Any Means: Con Games, Voodoo Schemes, True Love and Lawsuits on the Underground Railroad" (Atria, $25).
-DeRamus took temporary leave from the Detroit News to write her first book, "Forbidden Fruit: Love Stories from the Underground Railroad."
+DeRamus took temporary leave from the Detroit News to write her first book, "Forbidden Fruit: Love Stories from the Underground Railroad," published in 2005.
 This is a follow-up.
 DeRamus took a buyout at the News in 2006 after 17 years at the News.

 "According to the usual story, slaves gained their freedom by running away, being freed in their owners' wills, buying their way out of bondage or having someone else buy them," DeRamus writes in the foreword.
 "But how do we account for people like John Bowley, who bluffed his family's way to freedom, or Althea Lynch, a runaway slave whose cooking sprang her from jail?
 And what about all those enslaved blacks who managed to gain freedom by winning lawsuits in which state-appointed attorneys defended them?

 "Most people believe fugitive slaves ran only to northern states, or to Canada after it abolished slavery.
 But what about James Williams, a California Gold Rush miner and runaway, who journeyed to Mexico?
 What about the fugitives who wound up in Haiti, Nicaragua and the Caribbean? . . ."